Security¶

 Relationship to Releases¶

-The security model described here provides the identity and trust foundation for the Shyft release process.
+The security model described here provides the trust foundation for the Shyft release process, including dependency selection, controlled build procedures, artifact signing, provenance generation and package verification.

 See also: